cirillistefano/Boatniks/README.md

+Still a lot of stuffs to do.
-It's a two players game: player 1 keys are LeftArrow and right arrow in the way of "bolina" and Up and Down arrows in the way of "poppa".
-These keys are for player 2: "a" and "d" in the "bolina"'s path and "w" and "s" in the "poppa"'s path.The screen's definition is 800x600 and it means, substantially it's a QB64 program.
+It's a two players game: player 1 keys are PgUp and PgDown to move the wheel, LeftArrow and right arrow in the way of "bolina" and Up and Down arrows in the way of "poppa".
+These keys are for player 2:"q" and "z" to move the wheel, "a" and "d" in the "bolina"'s path and "w" and "s" in the "poppa"'s path.

 12-18-2023 I've migrated all of my code to Freebasic, dialect "fblite". beta-0.0.2.bas is the last release.